Terms of Service

 Sessions

 We will usually meet once each week at an agreed time and day for a 50-minute session.
 The agreed time slot for your session will always be available to you for the duration of our work, unless circumstances outside our control make it necessary for us to review it.
+If you need to pause therapy, please let me know as soon as possible.
+I cannot hold your slot during a client-initiated break.
+A break of more than four weeks will ordinarily be treated as an ending, and if you return, we would begin a new agreement.
+I will do my best to accommodate your return but cannot guarantee the same day and time.

-We can review your progress every six to eight sessions and I require two sessions’ notice if you wish to terminate therapy.
+I require two sessions’ notice if you wish to terminate therapy.
 This ensures a safe and ethical closure process for you.

 Cancellations and absence